jasminej90/dand5-identity-fraud-from-enron-email/README.md

 ('restricted_stock_deferred', 0.06498431172371151)]
 ```

-In order to obsereve the effect of adding my new engineered features, I looked at the performance of each algorithm with the original best features (new new features added), then with adding the new features.
+In order to obsereve the effect of adding my new engineered features, I looked at the performance of each algorithm with the original best features (excluding new features), and compared it with the performance while adding the new features.

 Algorithm | precision | recall | precision | recall
 |:-:|:-:|:-:|:-:|:-:|